Arraiment/oumae/DOCS.md

 3. Sets `loading` to `false`, thus rendering suggestions

 ### Details
-This component accepts a prop of the `Anime` class, using the info provided to fetch scores for the anime from a variety of sources.
+This component accepts a instance of the `Anime` class as a prop, using the info provided to fetch scores for the anime from a variety of sources.
-1. Observes `props.anime` for changes
-2. When change occurs, wipes internal state and calls APIs
-3. Re-populates state with new info and re-renders component
+1. When the `props.anime` signal is updated, `createEffect` watcher calls `fetchDetails`
+2. Calls APIs or scrapes websites, req/res follows the same flow as Autocomplete

 ### Development notes
 These are things I feel the need to comment on during the development process:
 - This is a frontend framework, backend http request libraries are either suboptimal (axios) or non-functional (phin), prefer native Fetch Api
-- Solid's `store` and `createResource` features are wonky and produce unexpected results, such as losing all functionality after an error is encountered instead of recovering on the next change.
-I'll aim to phase these out and manually implement functionality.
+- Solid's `useContext` and `createResource` features are wonky and produce unexpected results, such as losing all functionality after an error is encountered instead of recovering on the next change.
+I'll aim to phase these out and manually implement desired functionality.